 Local job trainees installing solar panels Willowbrook Neighborhood, Los Angeles CA LIWP is the only program of its kind in California that focuses exclusively on serving low-income households with renewable solar energy and energy efficiency upgrades at no cost.
 Moreover, LIWP's benefits are targeted towards vulnerable Californians such as farmworkers and people experiencing homelessness.
 This Impact Report outlines the history and successes of the following LIWP components: - pg.
 2 Multi-Family Energy Efficiency & Renewables - pg.
 5 Farmworker Housing Component: Single-Family Energy Efficiency & Solar PV - pg.
 6 Completed Single-Family Energy Efficiency & Solar PV Components - pg.
 7 Community Solar Pilot - pg.
-9 Household & Community Benefits Multi-Family Energy Efficiency & Renewables The LIWP Multi-Family Energy Efficiency & Renewables program component serves multifamily properties occupied by low-income households throughout California.
+8 Household & Community Benefits Multi-Family Energy Efficiency & Renewables The LIWP Multi-Family Energy Efficiency & Renewables program component serves multifamily properties occupied by low-income households throughout California.
 LIWP Multi-Family conducts energy audits and modeling to identify feasible energy efficiency and solar photovoltaics (PV) upgrades for installation at qualifying multi-family buildings, with assistance and incentive payments available to property owners for agreed-upon scopes of work.
 The Association for Energy Affordability (AEA) serves as the statewide administrator.
 These projects reduce residential energy demand and greenhouse gas emissions.
 To date, participating multi-family properties have reduced overall energy usage by an average of 40 percent, reducing operating costs and helping to preserve affordable housing.
 LIWP's Multi-Family component encourages and incentivizes property owners to provide key financial benefits to their low-income tenants who are often challenged by energy insecurity.
 Residents of participating properties are saving an average of 30 percent on their energy bills.
 Eighty percent of the solar PV installed with program incentives is producing direct bill savings for tenants.
 CSD has committed \$5 million of allocated funding to serve properties housing agricultural workers, and an additional \$2 million to properties serving as homeless shelters or transitional housing.
 At current funding levels, this program component is scheduled to conclude in June 2022.

-93 Multi-Family Properties
+79 Multi-Family Properties

-Comprised of over 9,200 units have received technical assistance and incentives for energy efficiency upgrades or are in the reservation process.
-An additional 16 properties (1,582 units) are projected to be served with remaining uncommitted funds.
+Comprised of 930 multi-family buildings have received technical assistance and incentives for energy efficiency upgrades for 8,131 low-income rental households to date.
+An additional 58 properties (approximately 4,633 units) are projected to be served with remaining uncommitted funds.
 Over 180 additional properties are wait-listed and may be served should additional funding be appropriated and allocated to the program.

 PROGRAM IMPACTS